 How many vehicles do you have?
 Could you eliminate one and bike, take transit or carpool to work?
 How expensive are your vehicles?
 Can you reduce those costs?

 If you have two, do you need them both?
-If yes, can the second be a small economy vehicle strictly for commuting?
+Can the second be a small economy vehicle strictly for commuting?
 If you have one, do you need it?
 Could moving to an area with better transit, or closer to work potentially eliminate the need for a vehicle in your specific circumstances?

 Would getting rid of the vehicle result in a positive net gain if there is an increase in housing costs by moving closer to work?